Boboli Gardens: history and curiosities of Florence's green lungs

 All you need to know about one of the largest and most elegant Italian gardens in the world

 With its 45,000 square metres, Boboli is one of the most spectacular examples of Italian gardens.
-Through the Vasari Corridor, it is directly connected to the Uffizi.
+Through the Vasari Corridor (which you can find out more about here with a video), it is directly connected to the Uffizi (here our itinerary to discover one of the world's most famous museums).

 Built from 1418, when Luca Pitti bought the land, until the modifications made by the Savoys in the 19th century.
 Fountains and labyrinths, ragnias and galleries of branches, rural statues, grottoes and casini make Boboli a great open-air museum.
 The oldest part extends eastwards from the grotto of Moses to the Giardino del Cavaliere.